Fast Cash Funding logo

 Visit Fast Cash Funding

-Fast Cash Funding is best for small business owners accepting credit cards who have been rejected by traditional lenders and need capital immediately, but recognize the critical caveat that merchant cash advances are expensive non-loan products with effective costs potentially exceeding 100% APR.
+short-term cash access Funding is profile signals for small business owners accepting credit cards who have been rejected by traditional lenders and need capital immediately, but recognize the critical caveat that merchant cash advances are expensive non-loan products with effective costs potentially exceeding 100% APR.
 Business owners should only pursue this after exhausting conventional SBA loans, bank lines of credit, and CDFI lenders, as the long-term cost of capital here is substantial.

 • Small business owners who accept credit cards and need quick capital injection despite poor traditional lending options